SkylineCommunications/dataminer-docs/user-guide/Getting_started/Installing_a_DMA/Installing_DM_using_the_DM_Installer.md

    The progress of the installation will be displayed.
 A *cancel* button in the lower right corner allows you to cancel the installation process if necessary.

-1. Once the installation is complete, the configuration screen will show.
+   Once the installation is complete, the configuration window will be displayed.

 1. Click *Start*.

-1. Select database type.
+1. Select the database type.

    - If you selected Self-hosted - External Storage please check [configure the databases](xref:Configuring_dedicated_clustered_storage).

-1. Please enter the DataMiner Info
+1. Enter the DataMiner Info.

-   - The Organization API Key can be found in [dataminer.services] (https://dataminer.services/) under the Admin app in the Keys page.
+   - The Organization API Key can be found in [dataminer.services](https://dataminer.services/) under the Admin app in the Keys page.
 For more information please check [Managing dataminer.services keys](xref:Managing_DCP_keys).

    > [!IMPORTANT]
    > The selected key needs to have the permission to add DataMiner nodes.

 1. Check the selected configuration and click *Configure*

-1. When DataMiner has successfully started you can close the installer.
+1. When DataMiner has successfully started, close the installer.

 At this point, the basic installation is complete.

 > [!IMPORTANT]
 > During the DataMiner installation, you are automatically added to the Administrator group by the installation wizard, giving you all Administrator rights in DataMiner.
 To grant others access to the newly installed DMA, log in to Cube using the same Windows account as was used to install DataMiner, and configure user permissions as described in [Basic security configuration](xref:Managing_users).